-New Member Page on the NSTU Website (see the QR Code on your Welcome to the NSTU swag!)
+New Member Page on the NSTU Website (see the QR Code on the keychain of your "Welcome to the NSTU" lanyard!)

 Benefits of Membership Sessions: Sessions are designed to answer the question, "What do I get for my Union dues?"